-'''

 let pat = e in body

-'''

 Evaluate e and bind the result to the irrefutable pattern pat (see Patterns) while evaluating body.
 The in keyword is optional if body is a let expression.
+See also Shape Declarations.

 '''

 let a[i] = v in body

 '''